microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

 description: "This sample demonstrates how to perform common data operations on elastic tables and query JSON columns using the Dataverse SDK for .NET."
 ---

-# SDK for .NET Elastic Table Operations Sample
+# SDK for .NET Elastic Table Operations sample

 This .NET 6.0 sample demonstrates how to perform operations with elastic tables and query JSON columns using the Dataverse SDK for .NET.